-Nerve testing is a term that loosely refers to two different tests: Nerve Conduction Velocity (NCV) and Electromyogram (EMG.).
-An NCV test times how quickly weak electrical pulses are able to move through the nerves.
-An EMG test, on the other hand, is used to determine the electrical activity of muscles while they are moving and while they are still.
+Nerve testing is a collective term for two different types of tests: nerve conduction velocity (NCV) and electromyogram (EMG).
+The NCV test records how quickly electrical pulses move through your nerves.
+The EMG test determines the electrical activity of your muscles while you are moving and while you are resting.